scottellis/omap3-pwm/README.md

 http://gallinazo.flightgear.org/technology/gumstix-overo-rc-servos-and-pwm-signal-generation/

-The code should work with any OMAP3 board, but was only tested with Gumstix Overo and Beagleboard.
+The code should work with any OMAP3 board, but primarily tested with Gumstix Overos, a little testing with Beagleboards.

-There are two branches of interest in the project

-The [master] branch implements a duty-cycles of 0-100% for PWM output.

-The [servo] branch implements a PWM output geared toward servo control.

-The rest of this README refers to the [master] branch.
-Checkout the [servo] branch and the README there for details on using servo mode outputs.
+The driver has two modes.

+Duty-cycle (default) - generates PWM signals with outputs in the range 0-100 duty cycle.

+Servo mode - runs at 50 Hz, generating pulses from 1-2 ms in duration

 There is a ${MACHINE}-source-me.txt file that will set up your environment for the cross-compilation.
 It assumes you are using an OE environment.